CSCfi/csc-user-guide/docs/apps/tensorflow.md

 The `tensorflow` module is available on Puhti only.
 Currently supported TensorFlow versions:

 - 1.14.0
+- 1.14.0-cpu (optimized for CPU usage, no GPU support)
 - 1.13.1
 - 1.13.1-hvd (with [Horovod](https://github.com/horovod/horovod) support)